POLDER-Crew/Federated-Search-Documentation/book/customization.md

 Once you've made your class, you can include it in the code that kicks off searches and displays results to users [here](https://github.com/nein09/polder-federated-search/blob/main/app/routes.py#L29).

 ### User Interface
 Aside from editing verbiage in templates, you might want to customize styles and colors.
 The [SCSS constants](https://github.com/nein09/polder-federated-search/blob/main/app/static/css/_constants.scss) are a great place to start experimenting with that.
 Don't forget to assess your color choices for [sufficient contrast](https://contrastchecker.com/) so that people with vision impairments can still use the app.

-Note that the UI offers a no-js experience for searchers on slow internet connections.
-It's easy to over look the templates and pages associated with that, but those will also need to be updated and tested.
+Note that the UI offers a no-JavaScript experience for searchers on slow internet connections.
+It's easy to overlook the templates and pages associated with that, but those will also need to be updated and tested.

+### Deployment
+You're going to want to run this somewhere!
+The best place to read about deployment for this app is in the [GitHub README](https://github.com/nein09/polder-federated-search#deployment).